[output_post_excerpt]

 METATRON: If you are the enemy, make yourself known at once and I will have mercy on you!

-The only answer he gets is a loud CLANG.
+ENOCH: The only answer he gets is a loud CLANG.
 Yohana has just succeeded in using the tuning fork as a crowbar, catapulting the infinitube halfway across the throne room, sending an echo that never seems to end.
-Impressive!

 In a moment, Metatron is hovering over them.